JEE Advanced

 • The question paper for AAT will be available in English language only.

-• Syllabus of the test can be checked here.
+• The syllabus of the test can be checked here.

 • AAT will be conducted on the notified date at all the IITs.